-If a defendant fails to file a timely answer after properly being served, he may suffer a default judgment.180 A postanswer default occurs when a defendant initially answers, but fails to make an appearance at trial.181 Different rules apply to set aside a default judgment depending on whether the judgment was proper (secured
+If a defendant fails to file a timely answer after properly being served, he or she may suffer a default judgment.
+A post-answer default occurs when a defendant initially answers, but fails to make an appearance at trial.
+When a default judgment is attacked by motion for new trial, the parties may introduce evidence such as "affidavits, depositions, testimony, and exhibits" that demonstrate why the default judgment should be set aside.
+Different rules apply to set aside a default judgment depending on whether the judgment was proper (secured in accordance with the statutes and rules) or defective (not secured in accordance with the statutes and rules).

-^{175.} Tex.
-Civ.
-Prac. & Rem.
-Code Ann. § 71.051(i) (Vernon Supp.
-2002) (extending the section to cover actions involving personal injury or wrongful death).
+206. Id. § 71.051(i) (extending the section to cover actions involving personal injury or wrongful death).